ajaysehwal/chatsolution-ai/README.md

-# CSOL-AI: Chat Solution AI
+# COS-AI : Chat Solution AI

-CSOL-AI is a Chat AI Test Data Generator built with Next.js and Yarn.
+COS-AI is a Chat AI Test Data Generator built with Next.js and Yarn.
 This project aims to provide a comprehensive solution for generating synthetic conversational data to test and evaluate Chat AI models.
 The generated data is designed to simulate human-like conversations with the capabilities inspired by ChatGPT.

 ## Features